 I've seen the argument that if writers weren't restricted to voting for only ten players on their ballot, that Biggio would have gotten in.
 The movement to eliminate the Rule of Ten, maybe even allow unlimited selections, has been gaining steam.
 Pa-lease!
 I'd go the other way and limit the ballots to five selections.
 The reason a Benitez gets a vote is because writers do get ten picks.
 They get bored when they get around to their eighth or ninth selection.
 Media people have short attention spans.
 Allow them to only choose five and then make them explain choosing Benitez as one of their five.
 I doubt there are more than five great players on any ballot.

-The Boston Herald's Mike Silverman, for one, would have voted for Biggio if he would have been allowed to vote for more than ten players.
+The Boston Herald's Mike Silverman, for one, would have voted for Biggio if he could have voted for more than ten players.
 Silverman was regarded as having one of the best ballots of any submitted.
 Silverman's logic for not voting for Biggio was this:

 Here’s an example of my warped logic: Because Biggio received the most support — 68.2 percent — of any candidate last year, I figured he can live without my one vote this year.

-Wrong!
-His logic should have been that Biggio was a borderline Hall of Famer while Barry Bonds and Roger Clemens had no chance of getting in (for the foreseeable future, at least).
+Logic?
+That's illogical.
+His logic should have been that Biggio is a borderline Hall of Famer while Barry Bonds and Roger Clemens have no chance of getting in (for the foreseeable future, at least).
 Biggio needed his vote, and every other vote.
 So despite having Bonds and Clemens at the top of his list, Silverman should have omitted one of them and included Biggio.
 Better yet, if Silverman doesn't think Biggio makes his top ten, maybe Biggio isn't a Hall of Famer.

-Here are some of my other observations from the last week:
+Here are some of my other observations from the past week: